ljrpicasso/samples/README.md

 - anagrams.rb

 	This was a ruby quiz solution.
-It turned out different than all the other solutions in our group - a faster algorithm...
+It turned out different than all the other solutions in our group - a faster algorithm... (with tests)

 - sub-new